Human Activity Recognition in an Open World

 \section{Introduction}

-Human activities consist of a multitude of visual phenomena whose mappings to semantic classes are noisy and uncertain.
-These activities may vary from swimming alone in the ocean, to playing in team sports such as football, or to reading an academic article.
-Not only can the activities be different, but the environments in which they take place may be highly varied~\cite{minh_dang_sensor-based_2020}.
-The task of Human Activity Recognition (HAR) consists of recognizing and classifying these activities in visual recordings~\cite{beddiar_vision-based_2020}.
-Given the extent of possible human activities and the variation within a single activity, datasets are often under-sampled representations of the task, which results in a problem of generalization for the predictors that perform HAR when they encounter novel human activities or even novel instances of known human activities.
+Human activities consist of various visual phenomena whose mappings to semantic classes are often noisy and uncertain.
+These activities may range from swimming alone in the ocean, to playing in team sports such as football, or to reading an academic article.
+Along with the activities, the environments where they take place may also be very different~\shortcite{minh_dang_sensor-based_2020}.
+The task of Human Activity Recognition (HAR) is to recognize and classify these activities in visual recordings~\shortcite{beddiar_vision-based_2020}.
+Given the extent of possible human activities and the variation within a single activity, datasets are often under-sampled representations of the task.
+That incomplete representation results in a generalization problem for the HAR predictors when they encounter novel human activities, including novel instances of known activities.
 This necessitates learning over time as more data is released and serves as a practical example of incremental open world learning.